 We’ve already mentioned four factors that control the lifespan of Kalanchoe plants.
 Minding those four factors will go a long way in keeping your plant alive for longer.

-There are other things that you could actively do to help your plant live even healthier.
+That said, there are other things that you could actively do to help your plant live even healthier.

 1 – Control the Insects

-It’s recommended to spray your plant with insecticidal soap to keep it safe from insects.
+Want my advice?
+Spray your plant with insecticidal soap to keep it safe from insects.
 You should do that at least once every 90 days.

 2 – Mind the Temperature